 When this happens, I always like to sit down and take a moment to reflect.
-I know that the best antidote to these feelings is to act loving even if I don’t feel very much like doing so.
+I know that, when you love someone, there must be a better way and that the best antidote to these feelings is to act loving even if I don’t feel very much like doing so.
 And sometimes I just need a little more help – some prompts, ideas, things to get me going, to shift my emotions.
 So I made this list of 87 ways to be kind and loving.
 So next time you feel stuck and are unsure how to be kind in that moment, check this list and you will definitely find something to get you moving in the right direction.

 Please share this list freely because there just can’t be too much kindness and love in the world.

 How to Be Extra Kind with Loved Ones

 Even with people we know and love, acts of kindness don’t necessarily spring out of nowhere.
 It takes a conscious decision by us to be kind.
 Here are some tried and true ideas for how to be kind with those special people in our life.

 - Surprise them with an unexpected visit or phone call.